PeterBuerer/ChampSelect/Readme.md

 ###IMPORTANT
 This application requires an API key.
 To acquire one, simply log on to [http://developer.riotgames.com](http://developer.riotgames.com) with your League of Legends account and register a key.
 If you are planning on running the app to do more than just test it out, please replace my API key with your own.

+###Current Feature Goals
+* Finish model so all the champ info is in objects
+* Create UI for champ page to display info (currently it just displays a random skin)
+* Create a database for local storage (Core Data or straight SQLite)